Sara’s Music Studio strives to provide quality music lessons by integrating a variety of teaching methods, activities, and technology.

 Recitals offer students a great sense of accomplishment and pride for their hard work.
 They also help them learn the importance of setting and achieving goals.
 Students at Sara’s Music Studio will be given the opportunity to participate in two formal recitals each year in addition to other performance opportunities and studio parties—See the calendar for recital and other performance dates.

-Group lessons will occur once a semester, and will replace the normal private lessons for one week.
+Group lessons will occur at least once a semester, and will replace the normal private lessons for one week.
 Students will be assigned to a group of 4-6 based on age, level and scheduling availability.
-Group lessons will be 60 minutes long.
+Group lessons will be 75 minutes long.
 During these lessons, students will develop performance and ensemble skills, as well as practice theory, rhythm, and listening skills.
 For ease of scheduling, students will request day/time preference.

 Please Note that the studio is NOT closed on every national holiday.
 Sometimes Monday students WILL have lessons on a day when there is no school.
 The studio is ALWAYS closed on:

 Additional Studio Breaks or days off may occur during holiday breaks or between semesters, and are always announced well in advance.
 The calendar is subject to change.